Linking thermodynamics and measurements of protein stability: Acknowledgments

 \section{Acknowledgments}

-K.L.-L. acknowledges discussions with Jakob R. Winther.
 We acknowledge support for the Protein Interactions and Stability in Medicine and Genomics centre (PRISM; NNF18OC0033950) and Protein OPtimization (POP; NNF15OC0016360), both funded by the Novo Nordisk Foundation.